ppgco/ppg-core-ios-sdk/README.md

 Send your transactional and bulk messages, and we'll take care of the rest.

 #### What we offer:
- - Ready SDK for client/server integration - we have an SDK for the most popular platforms.
+ - Ready SDK for client/server integration - we have SDK for the most popular platforms.
  - Mobile and WebPush implementation (APNS, FCM, VAPID).
  - Transactional and bulk push notifications through API.
  - Hassle-free usage.
 Our servers handle traffic peaks and store images.